davidbarone/analytics-notebook/README.md

   fit: "width",
 });
 let data = DataFrame.examples.iris();
-data.visual("slicer", { column: "class" }).attach("root");
+data.visual("slicer", { binding: {column: "class" }}).attach("root");
 data.visual("table").attach("root");
 ```

-Here, you will be able to slice the table according to the 'class' field.
+Here, you will be able to slice the table according to the 'class' field, and see the values changing.
+Note that for the slicer, we introduce a 'binding' option.
+The data connections to the visuals are defined through a bindings object.
+The bindings tells the visual which field(s) to add (and onto which axes for charts).
+The bindings will be feel similar to anyone who has used a business intelligence tool, and has dragged fields into a row / columns / details configuration area.
+In fact, the bindings names used in this tool are very similar: 'column','row','value','detail','color', and 'size'.

 Hopefully, this tutorial has given you a basic grasp of how to run scripts.
 We recommend you now read the API documentation to get a deeper understanding of how to write more complex notebooks.